Amazing Gaithersburg: Astronomy, Earth Wobble and Aerospace Adventure

-A Tavern, a Tree, an Observatory, and an Asian Legend
+A Tavern, a Tree, and an Observatory

 While Rockville MD was built around a famous tavern, nearby Gaithersburg was built around a legendary tree.
 Today, Gaithersburg is the 25th Best Place to Live in America, according to Money Magazine online.